How to Clean Oil Off Concrete Garage Floor

 Whether it’s a new concrete floor or an older floor with cracks that seem to attract oil spills and carry them further away from the spill site, oil spills on concrete floors can be bad news.

-How to Quickly Remove Oil From Concrete?
+How to Quickly Remove Oil From Concrete

 Like any spill, it’s best to clean up spills on concrete floors sooner rather than later.
 The longer a liquid, particularly oil or other automotive fluid, sits on the concrete the more likely it will get absorbed into the concrete surface and leave a stain.

-If the spill is small and contained, a good amount of elbow grease, a strong liquid anti-grease detergent, and a stiff brush will probably clean it off.
+Once stained, if the spill is small and contained, a good amount of elbow grease, a strong liquid anti-grease detergent, and a stiff brush will probably clean it off.

 Be sure the detergent you used doesn’t have triclosan, an antibacterial agent used in lots of soaps and personal care products.
 The Food and Drug Administration banned it from most hand and body soaps in 2017, but dish soap and detergents obviously come in contact with hands — and you’ll be scrubbing for at least several minutes.